daffafaizan/jwt-express/README.md

 # Express.js JWT Authentication Template

 This repository serves as a simple JWT authentication and authorization template using Express.js.
-The template includes a basic user model and implements a straightforward authentication system with a single token (access token) for verification.
-It utilizes Postgres as the database and Sequelize as the ORM.
-To see the **advanced** version with two tokens (access and refresh token), see the `feat/advanced-jwt` branch.
+The template includes a basic user model and implements a straightforward authentication system with a two tokens (access token and refresh token) for verification.
+It utilizes Postgres as the database and Sequelize as the ORM..

 ## Features

 - User registration with password hashing
 - User login with JWT token generation
+- Token refresh for long sessions
 - Middleware for token verification on protected routes
 - Simple user management (Create, Read, Update, and Delete)
 - Basic error handling